 These kinds of events allow you to attract a global audience.
 It gives your prospects a chance to mix with current clients—usually your biggest advocates.

-Not only can they re-engage with you and get excited about your product, but you can also find out why your former clients left and, hopefully, entice them back.
+Not only can your inactive subscribers re-engage with you and get excited about your product, but you can also find out why your former clients left and, hopefully, entice them back.

 Reactivation email marketing campaigns are super powerful.
-They allow you to re-engage inactive subscribers.
+They allow you to re-engage inactive subscribers and grow your business.
 While you won’t convert every subscriber to a paying customer, you will win back enough to make a difference.

 Not only can you make quick money using reactivation emails, but you’ll now have a slimmed-down database of high-quality prospects and customers that you can market to more regularly.